univention/guardian-helm/helm/guardian/README.md

 null
 </pre>
 </td>
 			<td>Machine-to-machine secret.
-Either this value or an existing Secret has to be specified.
-The specification of the secret value directly is not supported currently</td>
+Either this value or an existing Secret has to be specified.</td>
 		</tr>
 		<tr>
 			<td>managementApi.oauth.auth.existingSecret.keyMapping</td>